-Our brilliant team of Hughes Hall students will be calling our UK alumni over a week-long Telephone Campaign, 4-10 July.
-We are really looking forward to this opportunity to keep in touch with our members and to strengthen our community.
-We will be continuing to concentrate on raising vital funds to support the college’s students, as well as taking the opportunity to hear your feedback, update you with college news, and to share stories of Hughes Hall past and present.
+Once again this year, a team of wonderful Hughes Hall students will be calling our UK alumni over a week-long Telephone Campaign.
+This year’s campaign will take place 21-26 March 2023.
+We are really looking forward to this opportunity to keep in touch with our members and strengthen our community.
+We will also be raising vital funds to support the college’s students, and taking the opportunity to hear your feedback, update you with college news, and share stories of Hughes Hall past and present.
 For our callers, this is a great chance to learn from the insights and experiences of their predecessors.

-You can make a gift to our Telephone Campaign 2022 appeal here.
+Will you support the next generation of Hughes Hall students?
+Make a gift to our Telephone Campaign 2023 appeal here.

 We thank you all for your willingness to extend a hand of friendship across the generations over the phone!

 Our priority continues to be raising unrestricted funds that can be directed to where they are needed most.
 Launched last year, the Alumni Impact Fund has proved to be a popular choice for alumni support.
 Gifts are directed to areas of greatest need, allowing the college to respond swiftly to unexpected challenges and to invest prudently in the long-term welfare of our community.
 Every pound raised will allow us to generously and compassionately meet the needs of our community, supporting those who find themselves in unexpected and exceptional financial difficulties and ensuring students can continue to access the resources they need to thrive in their studies.

 |“I am currently studying towards MPhil in Conservation Leadership.
 I am passionate about developing innovative solutions to climate change in Africa and beyond.
 I am looking forward to networking, and learning about the impact that our alumni are making around the globe.” – Nobuhle|